SlamTheDragon/vrc-package-crawler/docs/topics/01_crawler_architectures.md

 Frontier queues for millions of URLs cannot fit in main memory.
 Najork and Heydon designed a two-level memory hierarchy[^2].

-- **RAM Buffers**: Main memory holds the head and tail of each B-Queue.
+- **RAM Buffers**: Main memory will hold the head and tail of each B-Queue.
-- **Disk Backing**: The body of each queue resides in sequential append-only disk files.
+- **Disk Backing**: The body of each queue will reside in sequential append-only disk files.
-- **Batch Transfer**: When a RAM buffer empties, the engine reads the next block of URLs from disk.
+- **Batch Transfer**: When a RAM buffer empties, the engine will read the next block of URLs from disk.

 This design prevents random disk access.
-Disk I/O remains sequential, preserving disk performance.
+Disk I/O will remain sequential, preserving disk performance.

 ---